hokevins/boilermaker/README.md

 After forking or cloning, don't forget to `npm install`.

-Any OAuth external API clientID's & clientSecrets must also be updated via `server/auth/keys.js`.

 If applicable, once you've ensured that `postgres` is running (e.g. by trying to start a `psql` shell), you can execute `npm run seed` to seed the database with fake data (assuming you've populated the seed.js file).

 Otherwise, don't forget to *`createdb {dbName}`*.